ankitpatle/ESP-ISP/README.md

 # ESP-ISP
-ESP32 based ISP programmer for Atmel 8051
+ESP32 based ISP programmer for Atmel 8051 with a web and app GUI

 ESP_ISP Contains Code For ESP32